ethannicholas/panda-old/docs/statements.md

 return the specified value.
 Return statements in methods which return values must always provide a value, and return statements in methods which do not return values may never provide a value.

+Note that `return` is one of three constructs in Panda which is sensitive to whitespace.
+An expression following `return` *on the same line* is taken to be the value to return, while if the expression is on the next line it is taken to be the start of another statement.

 <a name="throw"></a>
 throw